kolektiv/kolektiv.github.io/_posts/2011-09-01-orchard-host.md

 <aside>
 <p>
-A shell has a one to one correspondence with a tenant in Orchard, so if you're running a multi-tenanted site, be aware that things are generally "shell local" &mdash; you won't be sharing instances across tenants, generally.
+A shell has a one to one correspondence with a tenant in Orchard, so if you're running a multi-tenanted site, be aware that things are generally "shell local" &mdash; you won't usually be sharing instances across tenants.
 If tenants need to talk to each other, you might need to write your own way of doing that!
 </p>
 </aside>

-Now we that've seen where shell settings might come from (and why) let's take a look at what happens when shells are created and initialized.
+Now that we've seen where shell settings might come from (and why) let's take a look at what happens when shells are created and initialized.
 Back to our `DefaultOrchardHost` implementation...

 ## ShellContextFactory